-2 The legal profession

-Describe the general organisation of the legal profession.
+The legal profession Describe the general organisation of the legal profession.

 Only lawyers admitted to the Bar of Japan (bengoshi) are allowed to practice law.
 Generally, to be a lawyer it is necessary to go through one year of legal training as a legal apprentice after passing the bar examination.
 Engaging in business to provide legal advice on Japanese law for the purpose of obtaining compensation without a licence is criminal and subject to monetary penalties or imprisonment.
 There is no distinction between barristers and solicitors.
-Foreign lawyers who register as registered foreign lawyers (Gaikoku-hô jimu bengoshî) are allowed to provide legal services concerning the law of the state of primary qualification.
-Registered foreign lawyers are not eligible to appear before Japanese courts; however, registered foreign lwyers may represent parties in international arbitration.
-Further, foreign lawyers may represent parties in international arbitration (i) if they are requested to undertake or undertook the matter in a foreign state, and (ii) if they are not employed and are not providing services in Japan, based on their knowledge concerning foreign laws.
+Foreign lawyers who register as registered foreign lawyers (Gaikoku-hô jimu bengoshi) are allowed to provide legal services concerning the law of the state of primary qualification.
+Registered foreign lawyers are not eligible to appear before Japanese courts; however, registered foreign lawyers may represent parties in international arbitration.
+Furthermore, foreign lawyers may represent parties in international arbitration in foreign state, and (ii) if they are not employed and are not providing services in Japan, based on their knowledge concerning foreign laws.